misken/hillmaker/README.md

 A companion repo, https://github.com/misken/hillmaker-examples/ contains IPython notebooks and Python scripts illustrating the use of hillmaker.

-In particular, the following IPython notebooks explains how to get and use hillmaker.
+In particular, the following Jupyter notebooks explains how to get and use hillmaker.

 **For Windows**